leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 ## Generalizing to nested data

 We'll, I bet you saw this coming.
 Why stop here, if we could easily support nested objects, lists and directives.
 For each child object, we should do exactly same operations that we did for the parent object.
-Sounds like recursion and, indeed, with recursion, we need to add only couple of lines, as shown below:
+Sounds like recursion and, indeed, we need to add only couple of lines:

 ```coffeescript
 jQuery.fn.render = (data, directives) ->